Comparing employment from the BLS household and payroll surveys

 Recent trends in household and payroll survey employment

-In the chart, the household survey employment level (the green line) is higher than that of the payroll survey (the blue line) because the household survey has a broader employment definition than the payroll survey.
+In the chart, the household survey employment level (the red line) is higher than that of the payroll survey (the orange line) because the household survey has a broader employment definition than the payroll survey.